a castle in the middle of a lake Cavan Day

 Killykeen Forest Park, Co.
 Cavan.
 Photo: Falombini for Getty Images.

-There’s an impressive network of walks through the atmospheric forest that also lends itself to picnicking, cycling, and swimming.
+There are five walking trails that will take you through this atmospheric forest that also lends itself to picnicking, cycling, and swimming.

 Clough Oughter Castle